Last Updated: December 29, 2025

 Android users experienced elevated error rates while trying to use ChatGPT.
 The mobile app became unreliable, with requests failing intermittently throughout the day.

 Merry Christmas from OpenAI!
 Users woke up on December 25th to find they couldn't load their conversation history.
-Custom GPTs were also affected—files couldn't be downloaded.
-For people who store important information in their ChatGPT conversations, this was a nightmare.
+Custom GPTs were also affected, with files unable to be downloaded.
+For people who store important information in their ChatGPT conversations, the inability to access their data was alarming.

 What Users Actually Experienced